mylesaguilar/markdown-portfolio/index.md

 Weena Lualhati came across a video tutorial about Git.
 The speaker mentioned that **Git Flavored Markdown \(GFM\)** language is used in writing *README.md* files.
 She wants to practice \(GFM\) and did a lot of research about markdown.
 She was thinking of applying everything in one article as she firmly believes in a quote by Tony Robbins,

-> \"It’s not knowing what to do, it’s doing what you know.\”
+> \"It’s not knowing what to do, it’s doing what you know.”

 ---